-The sections should be be sorted into Easy lines ("green"), Medium lines ("blue"), and Hard lines ("black"), according to the instructions provided in section 11D.9.3 (Assigning Difficulty Ratings to Sections).
+The sections should be be sorted into Easy lines ("green" (easier lines), ), Medium lines ("blue" (mid-range lines), and Hard lines ("black" (harder lines), according to the instructions provided in section 11D.9.3 (Assigning Difficulty Ratings to Sections).

-All riders that successfully ride 100% of the Medium lines will automatically receive the points from all the Easy lines, without having to ride them.
+All riders that successfully ride 100% of the blue Medium lines will automatically receive the points from all the green-Easy lines, without having to ride them.